FNNDSC/pftree/README.rst

         If specified, do a JSON dump of the stats.

         [--json]
-        If specified, do a JSON dump of the stats.
+        If specified, do a JSON dump of the entire return payload.

         [--test <analysisDelayLength>]
         If specified, perform a test/dummy run through the